Introduction to SQL CTE

 Select DepartmentName from cte_deptNamed N INNERJOIN cte_deptGroup dG ON dN.DepartmentID=dG.DepartmentID

 Explanation: First, we defined cte_deptName as the name of the common table expression.
-This CTE returns the result which consists of all the column of Department table from the query definition and we have specified the column names and then we have similarly defined cte_deptGroupwhich is a comma separated
+This CTE returns the result which consists of all the columns of the Department table from the query definition and we have specified the column names and then we have similarly defined cte_deptGroupwhich as a comma-separated

 Second, we created a query whichgivesDepartmentID, Name columns from the Department table for first CTE and DepartmentID, GroupName for second CTE